Vegan Intuitive Eating: Can They Coexist?

 Does vegan intuitive eating exist?
 How do the two work?

-If you self identify as an ethical vegan, but are intrigued by this thing called “intuitive eating,” keep reading!
+If you self identify as an ethical vegan, but are intrigued by this thing called ‘intuitive eating,’ keep reading!

-Disclaimer: This article is not a substitute for medical or dietary advice.
-Always talk to your doctor about any major diet or physical activity changes, health concerns, or supplements.
-See our Disclaimers for more details.
-Regarding the term “Ethical Vegan” we use this term to denote a individual who practices the vegan philosophy, as defined by the The Vegan Society here.
+Regarding the term ‘Ethical Vegan’ -I use this term to denote a individual who practices the vegan philosophy, as defined by the The Vegan Society here.

 This article was originally published on 4/7/22.
 The recent updated date is listed above.